Tej-Deep/mmr-eval/rollout_data_generation/README.md

     Example: infovqa_run1_open_ans_9K_v1_subset_raven_rollouts_1289_1610_streaming has 8 "failed to parse" errors, which are all content filter errors, as can see in log, "failed to parse: 4/60 rollouts" twice.

 - For the scale of rollout generation and batch verification we designed, we recommend utilizing Azure to maximize the throughput limits that OpenAI native API cannot provide.
+You effectively get ~22x the throughput with Azure compared to being constrained to the limits of a single OpenAI API endpoint.
-    - We deployed the maximum of 22 API endpoints and batch endpoints (1 for every available region with GPT-4.1 and o4-mini models available) throughout the project to maximize the throughput limits.
-The core bottleneck is the Tokens Per Minute (TPM) limit of the API endpoints, which you can adjust accordingly to your it fits into the rate limits.
+    - We deployed the maximum of 22 API endpoints and batch endpoints (1 for every available Azure region with GPT-4.1 and o4-mini models available) throughout the project to maximize the throughput limits.
+The core bottleneck is the Tokens Per Minute (TPM) limit of the API endpoints, which you can adjust the hyperparameters accordingly to fit the rate limits.